geluso/react-router-dom-intro/browser-history-mechanics.md

 Websites that serve up only one page and change the content of the page dynamically without reload the page are called **Single Page Applications**.

-Imagine using Gmail:
+Open your browser and navigate to Gmail:

-* You load Gmail and see your inbox
+* When you load Gmail you see your inbox
-* You start instant messaging a friend in a sidebar
+* You can start instant messaging a friend in a sidebar
-* You start to compose a new email to your manager to request time off
+* You can start to compose a new email to your manager to request time off
-* You search for an email with flight information
+* You can search for an email with flight information
-* You browse through more email to make sure you've talked your manager about getting time off before
+* You can browse through more email to make sure you've talked your manager about getting time off before

 This all happens on one page!
 The page never refreshes.
 The chat bar with your friend never disappears as you compose an email and search through your inbox.